 NICE and social care

-Developing guidance and standards for social care
+Developing guidelines and quality standards for social care

 We know that the approach we take in social care needs to be different; people using the social care system and the workforce providing those services have different priorities and needs.
-So we have been careful to ensure that our methods and processes have been developed in close collaboration with the adults and childrens care sectors.
+So we have been careful to ensure that our methods and processes have been developed in close collaboration with the adults and children's care sectors.

-Social care guidance topics
+Social care guideline topics

-Topics for guidance and quality standard development
+Topics for guideline and quality standard development

 - Challenging behaviour in people with learning disability